Dhyey-Patel28/SegLungAI/Project Description.md

 ## **Goals**

-1. **Segment Lungs from Neonatal Chest CT/MRI Scans**
+1. **Segment Lungs from Neonatal Chest MRI Scans**
-   - Develop and implement a robust pipeline to pre-process and segment lung regions from neonatal chest CT and MRI scans.
+   - Develop and implement a robust pipeline to pre-process and segment lung regions from neonatal chest MRI scans.
    - Use semantic segmentation techniques to accurately delineate lung boundaries, focusing on the unique challenges of neonatal scans (e.g., smaller size, variations in quality).
    - Ensure the model is capable of handling the 30 anonymized neonatal scans provided by Cincinnati Children's Hospital, with the goal of generalizing to other neonatal scans in the future.